wincent/git-cipher/README.md

 meaningful diffs etc) in exchange for security.
-(But note: you can also split your encrypted content across smaller individual files and then pull the values from those files into a template, preserving the ability to get meaningful diffs of the template files themselves.)
+(But note: you can also split your encrypted content across smaller individual files and then pull the values from those files into a template, preserving the ability to get meaningful diffs of the template files themselves.
+The `log` subcommand also goes some way towards providing visualization of change over time in encrypted files.)

 Although `git-cipher` can be obtained as a RubyGem, the executable itself is, by-design, a single file.
 This is to reduce the dependency footprint, making it